-Northwestern University is proud to partner with Coursera, a California-based education company founded in 2011 by two Stanford computer science professors.
-A variety of free online courses will be offered.
+Northwestern University has partnered with Coursera to offer MOOCs (massive open online course).
+A variety of free online courses are offered by Northwestern.
 Additional courses will be featured as faculty members develop new online strategies for delivering their course content to a global audience.
-Further details on developing a Coursera course and a Request for Proposals are forthcoming.

 MORE ONLINE AND BLENDED LEARNING INITIATIVES

-In addition to these two new online learning platforms, many schools at Northwester have developed their own modules and courses to offer students a variety of online, blended and distance learning opportunities.
+In addition to these two new online learning platforms, many schools at Northwestern have developed their own modules and courses to offer students a variety of online, blended, and distance learning opportunities.
 Listed here are just a few of these offerings.

-School of Continuing StudiesRead more about the School of Continuing Studies’ distance learning philosophy.
+School of Professional StudiesRead more about the School of Professional Studies’ distance learning philosophy.
 SPS offers several Master's degree programs that can be taken partly or completely online including:

 - MA in Public Policy and Administration- This course recently won a Blackboard Exemplary Course Award.

 Medill School of Journalism, Media, Integrated Marketing Communications

-MS in Integrated Marketing Communications - program that offers the same faculty, curriculum, and degree as the on-campus program.
+MS in Integrated Marketing Communications - This program offers the same faculty, curriculum, and degree as the on-campus program.